 Part of the purpose of traceability is to highlight the trading arrangement between the farmer and roaster and various middlemen.

 Traceability also reaches into sustainable growing practices.
-Traceability with bird-friendly and shade-grown beans is vitally important for understanding and promoting environmentally-friendly coffee.
+Traceability with bird friendly beans is vitally important for understanding and promoting environmentally-friendly coffee.
 By tracing beans back to these kinds of environments, consumers can know whether their favorite beans are being grown in sustainable ways, which is becoming more important every year as lands once ripe for coffee cultivation disappear or are converted into other uses.

 Making different parts of the supply chain more visible enables consumers to select roasters and in turn, growers, who are making an effort and investment into traceability, as opposed to financially rewarding the unethical, opaque farms that still unfortunately exist in abundance.
 So as traceability is financially rewarded, growers will, in theory, respond to that incentive.